 * Marijuana usage is associated with greater risk for testicular cancer in males.

-* The only reason users can compare problems caused by pot to the problems of alcohol is that marijuana is not as widely used as alcohol, 6-7% of the adult population, vs. 66% who drink.
+* The only reason users can compare problems caused by pot to the problems of alcohol is that marijuana is not as widely used as alcohol, 6-7 % of the adult population before legalization, vs. 66% who drink.
 Now that 10-15% of the adult population is using marijuana, the damage is becoming obvious.